tomleeson/beanstream-payform/README.md

         // e.eventDetail.billingAddress
         // e.eventDetail.shippingAddress

         // send payment data to the server here
-    }, false);
+        // or read it when it is submitted to your server through the form post }, false);
 </script>
 ```
 This will inject a button in the location of the `<form>` and when the customer clicks on it, the PayForm will pop up.
 As soon as the customer fills out the information and hits the **Pay** button at the end, PayForm will tokenize the card data and submit the form.
 Just before the form is submitted it will fire an event called `beanstream_payform_complete` that you can listen to so you can retrieve a JSON format of the form data to send to your server.
-This event also allows you to perform an asynchronous AJAX call to your server to process the payment.
+This event also allows you to perform an asynchronous AJAX call to your server to process the payment if you want.
+This is described in the next section: Response Fields.

-**Note: The form will not submit the card data to your server for this release.
-You must listen to this event and submit the data yourself.
-We are adding the form submit functionality within the week.**
+Note that the `<form action="/charge">` element, where `/charge` is your service processing the payment, will have the payment data posted to it.

 ### Step 2: Response Fields
 The data collected is injected into hidden fields in the `<form>` element wrapping the PayForm script element.
 It is also returned as a JSON blob with the event 'beanstream_payform_complete'.
 The form is automatically submitted to your server.
 The JSON blob will be in the `eventDetail` section of the event data.
 The whole message looks like this: